nehraa/Omnyxnet/Website/Pangea-Net-Website-Guide-v2.md

 but how systems fail, how they're protected, how we choose what matters.

-After 2 years studying why peer-to-peer systems fail, I realized something: They fail not because decentralization is harder, but because no one optimized for it.
+After several years studying why peer-to-peer systems fail, I realized something: They fail not because decentralization is harder, but because no one optimized for it.
-IPFS is incredible.
-BitTorrent pioneered the space.
+Existing p2p protocols were pioneering.
+BitTorrent was revolutionary.
 But they were built before modern phones had ML accelerators, before 5G existed, before we understood how to predict failures.

-I spent 2 years building what's only possible today:
+I spent several years building what's only possible today:
-Decentralized infrastructure that's faster, cheaper, and more private than anything centralized.
+Decentralized infrastructure that's 3-5x better than existing p2p protocols, and more private than anything centralized.

 But here's the real reason I'm building this: